mrmacright/Metal-HUD-Mobile-Config/README.md

 ### How to connect to Apple TV
 1. On Apple TV go to Settings > Remotes and Devices > Remote App and Devices
-2. Download Xcode
-3. Open Xcode → Window → Devices and Simulators → Discovered
+2. Open Xcode → Window → Devices and Simulators → Discovered
-4. Pair Apple TV → enter verification code → Connect
+3. Pair Apple TV → enter verification code → Connect
-5. Open Metal HUD Mobile Config → List Devices
+4. Open Metal HUD Mobile Config → List Devices
 - You might need to re-pair after tvOS/macOS updates

 ## CONNECTION HELP

-### NO GAMES DETECTED?
+### No games detected?

 If you see **NO GAMES DETECTED**, **NO USER APPS RUNNING**, or the game you want to test isn’t appearing, it could mean: